Showing posts with label Duty Free. Show all posts

 Calculating Customs Duty

-• Excess alcohol: ~150% duty.
+• Excess alcohol: ~150% duty

-• Excess gold: 36.05% duty + IGST.
+• Excess gold: 36.05% duty + IGST

-• General goods: 35% duty + IGST.
+• Other goods: 35% duty + IGST

 Practical Tips for Duty-Free

-• Plan Gifts: Ensure gifts stay within the ₹50,000 (or ₹15,000) limit to avoid duties.
+• Plan Gifts: Ensure gifts stay within duty-free limits.

 Frequently Asked Questions